Prinex/Football-Manager-2K20/README.md

-This is a demo for a text based game
+An improved University project : A text based game